unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Scenario

-Consider a scenario where we have a relational database where one of the tables contains a list of customer orders.
-The number of daily records is very high and for performance reasons the records from this table are moved to a warehouse database as part of the pruning procedure.
-Let's assume now that the operations analysts would like to monitor incoming orders to spot deviations from a baseline as quickly as possible.
-The hourly baseline is calculated by averaging the number of orders received from customers during the same hour on the same weekday 1, 2, and 4 weeks ago.
+Consider a scenario where you have a relational database and one of the tables contains a list of customer orders.
+The number of daily records is very high and for performance reasons you plan to move the records from this table to a warehouse database as part of the pruning procedure.
+Assume now that Operations Analysts would like to monitor incoming orders to spot deviations from a baseline as quickly as possible.
+These analysts calculate the baseline by averaging the number of orders received from customers during the same hour on the same weekday one, two, and four weeks ago.

-Since the intraday records and historical records are stored in different databases it's not possible to run a single query that would return the number of orders spanning several weeks.
+Since the company stores intraday and historical records in different databases it is not possible to run a single query that returns the number of orders spanning several weeks.
 Moreover, the query against the warehouse table may be too expensive to run on a continuous basis.
-In addition, if the operations table were to be queried by multiple monitoring tools this may introduce overhead that the operations team is not willing to allow.
+Even further, if the analysts were to query the operations table with multiple monitoring tools this may introduce overhead that the operations team is not willing to allow.

 ## Solution

-This challenge can be addressed by scheduling the execution of an analytical query (one that calculates aggregate statistics) and persisting its results in a separate table.
-Operational databases are often locked down to serve only primary applications and therefore storing hourly order statistics in the same database may not be advisable or allowed.
-For added protection, it is recommended that the analytical query is executed under a read-only user account with a permission to SELECT data from a specific view encapsulating the query business logic.
+Address this challenge by scheduling the execution of an analytical query (one that calculates aggregate statistics) and persisting the results in a separate table.
+Operational databases often only serve primary applications and therefore storing hourly order statistics in the same database may not be advisable or allowed.
+For added protection, execute the analytical query under a read-only user account with the permission to `SELECT` data from a specific view encapsulating the query business logic.

-The steps below describe how this type of monitoring can be enabled in Axibase Time Series Database.
+The steps below describe how to enable this type of monitoring in [Axibase Time Series Database](https://axibase.com/docs/atsd/).

 ![](./images/diagram.png)